hulkco/beaconstac.github.io/docs/references/ios/programming-guide.md

 5. MSActionTypeCustom -  The `action.message` property is a `NSDictionary` object

 6. MSActionTypeNotification - The `action.message` property is an `MSNotification` object with button titles and actions as configured on the Admin Console.

 		MSNotification *notify = action.message;
 		[notify showInApplication:[UIApplication sharedApplication]];

-If you setup Call-to-Action buttons for the notification, implement the following in your `AppDelegate`.
+If you setup Call-to-Action buttons for the notification on Admin Console, you should implement the following in your `AppDelegate`.

 		- (void)application:(UIApplication *)application handleActionWithIdentifier:(nullable NSString *)identifier forLocalNotification:(UILocalNotification *)notification completionHandler:(void(^)())completionHandler
 		{